ArturTkaczuk/tribute-page/README.md

-# Insect game
+# Tribute page

-One of my first projects in HTML & CSS.
+One of my first projects in HTML & SCSS.
 Simple one-page website to learn coding.
 Check it [Live here](https://tribute-page-at.netlify.app/)

 ## Table of Contents